DCKento/SmarterThreatIntel/README.md

 ## Purpose

-The Cybersecurity Threat Report Analyzer is designed to assist cybersecurity teams in rapidly understanding, extracting, and generating actionable information from threat intelligence reports.
+Smarter Threat Intel is designed to assist cybersecurity teams in rapidly understanding, extracting, and generating actionable information from threat intelligence reports.
 These reports, often long-form and detailed, are transformed into easily consumable and actionable formats.

 ## Description